QichenW/MyRenderDocumentations/Lab1/README.md

 Demo video
 ---------
-The source code can be compiled into a software to create frames and animations.
+This render is capable of creating animations on-the-fly.
 Click the image below to play the demo video.

 [![Play at youtube.com](https://img.youtube.com/vi/fFu08kVndPQ/0.jpg "Play at youtube.com")](https://youtu.be/fFu08kVndPQ)